ndangelo/madtinker/_posts/2024-08-07-facebook_overview.md

 - **Upfront and to-the-point.** At only six seconds in length, this video likely has a good completion rate.
 But even if it doesn’t—a Facebook study finds the majority of viewers bail after 1.7 seconds—the New Yorker’s message will have reached its audience.
 The call-to-action is present from the moment the video starts.

-<iframe class="social" allowfullscreen="true" allowtransparency="true" class="embera-facebook-iframe-7762a embedpress-facebook--iframe" frameborder="0" height="450" loading="lazy" scrolling="no" src="https://www.facebook.com/plugins/post.php?href=https%3A%2F%2Fwww.facebook.com%2Ftokyotreat%2Fvideos%2F832778373869939%2F%3Fref%3Dembed_video&width=600&height=450&show_text=true" style="border:none;overflow:hidden"></iframe>
+<iframe class="social_em" allowfullscreen="true" allowtransparency="true" class="embera-facebook-iframe-7762a embedpress-facebook--iframe" frameborder="0" height="450" loading="lazy" scrolling="no" src="https://www.facebook.com/plugins/post.php?href=https%3A%2F%2Fwww.facebook.com%2Ftokyotreat%2Fvideos%2F832778373869939%2F%3Fref%3Dembed_video&width=600&height=450&show_text=true" style="border:none;overflow:hidden"></iframe>

 #### What’s great about this ad: